gonzalo-villegas-curulla/Aircraft_network_gpu/README.md

 # Tools
 * `Networkx` for basic prototyping tasks in host code
-* `CUDA`, `pyCUDA`, `cugraph` for acceleration, running device code and faster algebra in analysis (minimum compute capability of 7.0 is required to run on GPU device)
+* `CUDA`, `pyCUDA`, `cugraph` for acceleration, running device code and faster algebra in analysis (GPU minimum compute capability of 7.0 is required)
-* `Graphistry` only resource for graph visualization
+* `Graphistry` online resource for graph visualization
 * `JSON` for data bases.
 Some relevant fields to store from each aricraft are:
     * `hex` ID of the aircraft
     * `ground_speed` and `true_speed`